ChiVue/osticket-prereqs/README.md

 <p>

-The last step is to do some clean up.
+Last step is to clean up.
 We will want to delete the setup folder in our system.
 <p>
 Delete: C:\inetpub\wwwroot\osTicket\setup.
 Only delete the setup folder and nothing else.
 We will want to set the permissions back to "Read" only in the ost-config.php file.
 <p>